SaltContainer/Pokemon-Quest-Text-Decoder/README.md

 - Select the language block to look at.
 - Select a label to edit in the list and then change its contents and its UserParam.
 - The editor automatically re-calculates the Metadata of the file so the labels are read properly.
-- Rebuilding the binary file is done in "non-coded" mode, so the data within the file is raw UTF-8 encoded strings.
+- Rebuilding the binary file is done in either "non-coded" mode (raw UTF-8 encoded strings) or "coded" mode (encoded like it normally is in vanilla).
 - The exported binary file can be re-imported in UABEA.

 ### CSV Importer/Exporter